MartinMiles/xm-cloud/README.md

  - [How Does Vercel and Cloudflare Create a Modern Infrastructure Super Team](https://www.getfishtank.com/insights/how-does-vercel-and-cloudflare-create-a-modern-infrastructure-super-team) - Explore the collaborative strategies that enable Vercel and Cloudflare to build a modern, scalable infrastructure super team, driving innovation and performance.
  - [Vercel Pro vs Enterprise: Problem-Solution Approach](https://www.getfishtank.com/insights/vercel-pro-vs-enterprise-problem-solution-approach) - A detailed comparison of Vercel Pro and Enterprise plans, outlining a problem-solution approach to address enterprise-level challenges.
  - [Vercel Pro vs Enterprise: Comparison of Critical Features](https://www.getfishtank.com/insights/vercel-pro-vs-enterprise-comparison-of-critical-features) - Detailed feature-by-feature comparison of Vercel Pro and Enterprise plans, highlighting the key differences essential for scaling modern web applications.
+ - [Optimize the Organization of Vercel Environment Variables for Your Project](https://www.getfishtank.com/insights/optimize-the-organization-of-vercel-environment-variables-for-your-project) - Best practices for managing and organizing environment variables in Vercel to support scalable and secure deployments.
+ - [Detailed Research on Benefits and ROI for Vercel](https://www.getfishtank.com/insights/detailed-research-on-benefits-and-roi-for-vercel) - In-depth analysis of the return on investment and business advantages of using Vercel for frontend deployment.

 ## Versions